apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: legacyRenderedConfigSpec has been deprecated since 1.0.0
-<p>Specifies the secondary rendered config spec for pod-specific customization.</p>
+Specifies the secondary rendered config spec for pod-specific customization.</p>
 <p>The template is rendered inside the pod (by the &ldquo;config-manager&rdquo; sidecar container) and merged with the main
 template&rsquo;s render result to generate the final configuration file.</p>
 <p>This field is intended to handle scenarios where different pods within the same Component have